Variable selection with Hamming loss: Generalizations and extensions

 \subsection{Dependent observations}

-It is easy to see that Theorems~\ref{t2} and~\ref{nonasymptotic} do not use any information on the dependence between the observations and thus remain valid for dependent~$X_j$.
-Furthermore, a minimax optimality property holds under dependence as well.
-To be specific, denote by $\mathcal{N}_d(\theta,\Sigma)$ the $d$-dimensional Gaussian distribution with mean $\theta$ and covariance matrix $\Sigma$.
-Assume that the distribution $\Pb$ of $(X_1,\dots,X_d)$ belongs to the class where we denote by $\sigma_{ii}$ the diagonal entries of $\Sigma$.
-Note that, for distributions in this class, $\Sigma$~can be any covariance matrix with constant diagonal elements. \begin{theorem} For any $a>0$ and $s < d$, and for the selector $\hat \eta^+$ in \eqref{selector+} with the threshold $t$ defined in (\ref{threshold}) we have
+It is easy to see that Theorems \ref{t2} and \ref{nonasymptotic} do not use any information on the dependence between the observations, and thus remain valid for dependent $X_j$.
+Furthermore, a minimax optimality property within the class of separable selectors holds under dependence as well.
+To be specific, denote by $\mathcal{N}_d(\theta,\Sigma)$ the $d$-dimensional Gaussian distribution with mean $\theta$ and covariance matrix $\Sigma $.
+Assume that the distribution $\mathbf{P}$ of $(X_1,\dots,X_d)$ belongs to the class

+where we denote by $\sigma_{ii}$ the diagonal entries of $\Sigma$.
+Note that, for distributions in this class, $\Sigma$ can be any covariance matrix with constant diagonal elements. \begin{theorem} For any $a>0$ and $s \leq d/2$, and for the selector $\hat\eta^+$ in \eqref{selector+} with the threshold $t$ defined in (\ref{threshold}) we have